Michigan State Asylum

 Michigan State Asylum may refer to any number of early mental institutions in the state.
-Michigan became a state in 1837 and five years later accepted that the principal caring for the mentally afflicted was a state problem.
-In 1848 a joint resolution required an annual return from the adviser of the number of insane, deaf, dumb, and blind in the state.
+Michigan became a state in 1837 and five years later it was accepted that caring for the mentally afflicted was a state problem.
+In 1848 a joint resolution required an annual return from the adviser of the number of insane, deaf, dumb, and blind people in the state.
 In that same year the legislature set aside 5000 acre of land for buildings, next year nearly double that amount, and in 1850, 16000 acre.
 Not until 1853 was money, $20,000, appropriated out of the general fund of the state treasury.
 Many hospitals/prisons have been referred to as "Michigan State Asylum".
 There were once 16 State-operated psychiatric facilities in Michigan.
 Between 1987 and 2003 Michigan closed three quarters of its 16 state psychiatric facilities.
 Here is a partial list.